Evaluating

 This table compares typical space requirements for different modes of travel.

 This does not mean that automobile-oriented land use actually requires 100 times as much land for roads as pedestrian-oriented areas.
 Even cities built before the automobile often had wide roads to accommodate wagons and parades, and to provide sunlight and air flow.
-But automobile transportation tends to significantly increase the amount of land devoted to transportation facilities (“Land Use Costs,” Litman, 2006).
+But automobile transportation tends to significantly increase the amount of land devoted to transportation facilities (“Land Use Costs,” Litman 2006).
 Because motorists tend to travel farther per year than non-drivers (an average motorist travels about three times as far as an average nonmotorist), their total per capita land requirements for transportation are even greater.

 Walking and cycling facilities such as sidewalks and paths often use 10-20% of roadway rights of way, although this space is often shared with utilities (telephone poles, signposts and other equipment are often located in sidewalk area), and sidewalks exist in part to support automobile travel (motorists use sidewalks when walking form a parked car to their destination, and even highway bridges and tunnels that prohibit pedestrian travel often have walkways for maintenance and emergency access), not just pure walking trips.
 Ports, airports and railway facilities use significant amounts of land in some areas.